GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

         docker build -t hello-builder .

-    This tutorial assumes you have named your image `hello-builder`, though you can of course give it a different name.
+    This tutorial assumes you have named your image `hello-builder`, though you can give it a different name.

 ### Perform a production build